 We have been told that all paints are soy-based and free from the isothiazolinone group of preservatives.
 They use their own preparatory preservative.
 Click to their website here.
 To see ingredients, click the MSDS from the individual product pages.
 Paints contain ingredients such as clays, titanium, earth and marble.

-Natural powder paints, hailing from Germany, and which use clays, marbles and mineral pigments.
+Natural powder paints (below right), hailing from Germany, and which use clays, marbles and mineral pigments.
 They are also free from petrochemical and synthetic ingredients.

 Available as Unearthed Paints in the US (see below).